toadle/middleman-webpack/README.md

 - `webpack` uses the the `webpack.config.js` as it's configuration.
 - When run as `middleman s` in `development` it'll start `middleman`, `middleman-livereload`, `webpack` and [BrowserSync](https://www.browsersync.io/).
 So reloading of templates and JS/CSS-changes should be reflected without manual reloads.
 - BrowserSync is configured to proxy the middleman-server from `localhost:4567` to `localhost:3000` to inject itself.
-- When run as `middleman s` in `development` it'll start `middleman`, `middleman-livereload`, `webpack` and [BrowserSync](https://www.browsersync.io/).
-So reloading of templates and JS/CSS-changes should be reflected without manual reloads
-- When run as `middleman s` in `development` it'll start `middleman`, `middleman-livereload`, `webpack` and [BrowserSync](https://www.browsersync.io/).
-So reloading of templates and JS/CSS-changes should be reflected without manual reloads.
 - Stuff `webpack` does is put into `.tmp/dist`.
 - Uses `middleman`'s external pipeline to generate assets.
 Configuration is in the two `environment`-files `development.rb` and `production.rb`